What is Reputational Risk?

 5. Be mindful of ethical conduct.

-Another cause of reputation risk is lapses in ethics.
-You can make sure this crucial area of reputation risk doesn't fall under the radar by having clear workplace practices and policies.
+Another cause of reputational risk is lapses in ethics.
+You can make sure this crucial area of reputational risk doesn't fall under the radar by having clear workplace practices and policies.

 Is there a code of conduct in your company to guide employee behavior?

-Some reputation risks may stem from outside the company.
-These could come from unethical partners, agents, suppliers, contractors and any other third parties you deal with.
+Some reputational risks may stem from outside the company.
+These could come from unethical partners, agents, suppliers, contractors, and any other third parties you deal with.

 While you cannot always foresee these risks, it's important to take proactive steps to mitigate any negative fallout that could be triggered by association.
 Keep your ear to the ground and know who you're dealing with.

 Damage to your reputation, even when repaired, can create a dint in the perceived credibility of your brand.
-By following the practices in this article, you can help your company avoid and mitigate reputation risk—and maybe even save your brand's reputation.
+By following the practices in reputational risk analysis in this article, you can help your company avoid and mitigate reputational risk—and maybe even save your brand's reputation.

 Read more articles on risk assessment.